Traffic Committee

 If the Local Member disagrees with any of the Traffic Committee recommendations, they may appeal to TfNSW or the Minister for Roads.

 If the Police or TfNSW disagrees with any of the Traffic Committee recommendations, or with the Council's resolution on any Traffic Committee recommendation, they may lodge an appeal with the Sydney Regional Traffic Committee for determination.
-The Sydney Regional Traffic Committee is chaired by an independent chairperson and submissions and representations are welcomed.
+The Sydney Regional Traffic Committee is chaired by an independent chairperson.

 Appeals by Traffic Committee members must be lodged, in writing, within 14 days of them receiving notification of the Council's decision on a recommendation.
-Action on an issue under appeal must stop until the appeal is determined.
+Action on an issue under appeal will be paused until the matter is determined.

 Back to top